12 Causal Modeling

 Let’s say ad A is the new one, i.e., our treatment group, and B is the status quo ad, our control group.
 Without randomization, our real question can’t be answered by a simple test of whether means or predictions are different among the two groups, as this estimate would be biased if the groups are already different in some way to start with.
 The real effect is whether, for those who saw ad A, what the difference in the outcome would be if they hadn’t seen it.

 From a prediction stand point, we can get an initial estimate straightforwardly.
-We demonstrated this before in Section 5.6, but can revisit it briefly here.
-For those in the treatment, we can just plug in their feature values with treatment set to ad A. Then we just make a prediction with treatment set to ad B6.
+We demonstrated counterfactual predictions before in Section 5.6, but we can revisit it briefly here.
+For those in the treatment, we can just plug in their feature values with treatment set to ad A. Then we just make a prediction with treatment set to ad B. This approach is basically the S-Learner approach to meta-learning, which we’ll discuss in a bit, as well as a simple form of G-computation, widely used in causal inference.

 model.predict(X.assign(treatment = 'A')) -